 Benefiting Arrowmont’s educational programs, Meet the Artist is a special event featuring art by top regional artists and craftspeople.
 Be the envy of your friends – enjoy the work and company of great artists and fine food.
 Take home a glorious painting, exquisite piece of pottery, lovely hand-dyed scarf, or choose a dinner with elegant wines.
 Other auction items include cases of wine, exciting getaways, events with Arrowmont artists and many other desirable items.

-For tickets and sponsorship information, contact Fran Day by email at firstname.lastname@example.org or call 865-436-5860 x32.
-More information coming soon.
+Corporate and individual sponsorships are available.
+Please contact Fran Day by email at firstname.lastname@example.org or call 865-436-5860 x32 for more information and tickets.

 All Day (Friday)

 November 29, 2016 Enjoy a home-cooked

 Enjoy a home-cooked meal with family and friends at Arrowmont’s Souper Bowl XIII, November 29, 2016 in the campus dining hall.
 Participants get to choose an original hand-crafted bowl – yours to keep!
 Each bowl is designed and crafted by local artists including Arrowmont instructors, students, staff, volunteers and studio and educational assistants.
 Each bowl is unique in design, size, shape and color and a treasure to add to any collection.
 Proceeds benefit United Way of Sevier County.